 - 2-3 asparagus (remove the hard root, peel off 3-4 cm of the skin from the root side with a peeler, and cut into 3-4 equal length pieces)

 - 1 small zucchini (remove ends and cut into 1cm round pieces)

 - 1 small red bell pepper (or 1/3 of a regular-sized bell pepper) (remove the stems and seeds and cut into 6-7mm pieces)

 - 2-3 sweet chili peppers (cut into 1cm strips)

 - Oil for frying

 For the sauce

-- When all the vegetables are fried, dip them in the sauce from step 1 while they are still hot.
-You can also soak the vegetables in the sauce for 2-4 hours in the fridge if you prefer to eat them cold.
+- When all the vegetables are cooked, dip them in the sauce from step 1 while still hot.
+You can also soak the vegetables in the sauce for 2-4 hrs in the fridge if you prefer to eat them cold.
 Can be stored in the fridge for up to 3 days.

 Note: The total amount of vegetables for the sauce is about 500-600g.
 In addition to the vegetables listed above, burdock, green beans, green peppers, and shishito peppers are also recommended.